 Engaging in a routine yoga program targeted to treat scoliosis may help reduce the severity, correct your spinal posture, and/or improve balance.
 1 Park YH, Park YS, Lee YT, et al. The effect of a core exercise program on Cobb angle and back muscle activity in male students with functional scoliosis: a prospective, randomized, parallel-group, comparative study.
 J Int Med Res.
 2016;44(3):728–734. doi:10.1177/0300060516639750

-Here are 4 beginner yoga poses to try.
-It is important to start slow and easy, and as with any exercise, always check with your doctor first.
+To help you kickstart a yoga routine, here are 4 easy yoga poses that you can try at home with a yoga mat or a thick towel.
+It is important to start slow and easy, and as with any exercise, always check with your doctor or therapist first.

-- Mountain Pose.
 This is a great pose for beginning your yoga practice.
-It helps with balance and core strength, and it is a beginning pose which requires you to stand tall and steady, like a mountain.
+It helps with balance and core strength, and it is a pose that requires you to stand tall and steady, like a mountain.

 - Close your eyes, and envision yourself firmly planted in the ground, concentrating on your feet.